By David-Chyddy Eleke

 I first met Ifeanyi Ubah in 2011, when he invited a committee of the Anambra Council of Nigeria Union of Journalists (NUJ) to Lagos.

 I was part of the committee that had planned and executed the press week of that year, and we had awarded Ubah as man of the year.
 We also nominated a septuagenarian newspaper vendor who plied his trade in Awka then.
-The old man dedicatedly pounds the streets of Awka, even thought at snail speed to deliver newspapers to offices and also sell at various roundabouts.
+The old man dedicatedly pounds the streets of Awka, even thought at snail speed to deliver newspapers to offices and also sells at various roundabouts.
 He was unmarried and had no children.

 There were two things I came to know about Ubah; philanthropy and knack for excellence.
 When he gave, he never looked back, and once he seeks something, he goes for the very best.